enhance-dev/arc-plugin-posse/README.md

 - `MASTODON_TOKEN` - Go to your settings page, open Development, and click the New Application button to create your personal access token.
 - `MASTODON_URL` - the url of your Mastodon server.
 For example: `https://fosstodon.org/`

-Once you set this two environment variables you will need to deploy your application again for them to be read properly.
+Once you set these two environment variables you will need to deploy your application again for them to be read properly.

 Then when a new posts is detected it will be syndicated to Mastodon following the format: